 The properties of witch hazel are mostly obtained trough topical use since the plant has no culinary uses.

 Poultice.
 Witch hazel's leaves can be crushed and wrapped in a gauze in order to be applied topically for treating skin problems, like rashes, boils, and local inflammation.

 A medicinal infusion can be made with the leaves, but it is not generally recommended to ingest the plant.

 Herbal Remedies & Supplements

 Liquid extract.
-Often combined with emollient herbs, witch hazel distillated extracts are used for soothing skin conditions, such as acne and oily skin.
+Often combined with emollient herbs, witch hazel's distilled extracts are used for soothing skin conditions, such as acne and oily skin.

 Salve.
-This is a typically home made preparation that is not meant to be absorbed, but to provide a protective layer over the area of the skin affected by boils, rashes, superficial wounds, and other dermatological complains.
+This is a homemade preparation that is not meant to be absorbed, but provide a protective layer over the area of the skin affected by boils, rashes, superficial wounds, and other dermatological complains.

 - Where to buy Supermarkets, Big online retailers, Farmers' markets, Specialized health stores, Online herb stores

-“It is used to treat acne, reduce puffy eyes, and soothe sunburn.”
+Witch hazel products are commonly used to treat acne, reduce puffy eyes, and soothe sunburn.